AAROC/aaroc.github.io/_posts/2014-09-19-Friday-sites.md

 # Footnotes

+The background image is the Matterhorn, taken from the EMI web page.
+The gifs were taken from our solemates at [devopsreactions](http://devopsreactions.tumblr.com/)

 [^ouch]: Ouch !
 But yes, it's true, we like hacking better than writing documentation, we know, it's not a great excuse.
 Hey, anybody want to volunteer ?
 Not all at once now...
 [^also]: Also, buddy and dancing legend - [this guy](https://www.facebook.com/sahal.yacoob)
 [^notreally]: We find this an almost derogatory term, "tech support".
 We really believe that there is place for a third career of science here, which is fundamental to e-Science and collaboration, and we're trying to fund ways to share it.
 See [http://brucellino.github.io/thesituation/AAROC-Open-Science/](http://brucellino.github.io/thesituation/AAROC-Open-Science/)